-It is the customer’s responsibility to apply for the permit if it is required when working with Amish barn builders in Ohio.
+It is the customer’s responsibility to apply for the permit if it is required when working with custom post frame builders in Ohio.
 You will need to check with your township or county on any size and height restrictions and the required setbacks from your property lines.
-MQS, custom horse barn builders in Ohio, will provide specs and drawings for your new building: however, if engineered sealed blueprints are required additional fees would apply.
+MQS, custom horse barn builders in Ohio, will provide specs and drawings for your new building; however, if engineered sealed blueprints are required additional fees would apply.

 What about doors and windows?

-Our sliding doors are economical, and you get the benefit of a door opening to the bottom of the truss.
-Overhead doors on a garage hobby shop in Ohio require at least 1′ between the top of the door to the bottom of the truss.
+Our sliding doors are economical and you get the benefit of a door opening to the bottom of the truss.
+Overhead doors on farm buildings in Ohio require at least 1′ between the top of the door to the bottom of the truss.
 However, they seal off better than the sliding doors.
 Standard residential overhead doors are 9′ wide and 7′ to 8′ high.
 Our standard windows are a 3’x 3′ single-hung window.
-Other sizes and options are available for pole buildings in Ohio.
+Other sizes and options are available for custom pole barns in Ohio.

 What about site preparation?

-For a Concrete floor in an agricultural building in Ohio, the customer will need to provide 4″ of level rock base or fill sand.
-Any site work being done by MQS other than the final grade by the concrete crew will be an added cost over and above the building price.
+For a concrete floor in an agricultural building in Ohio, the customer will need to provide 4″ of level rock base or fill sand.
+Any site work being done by MQS Structures, other than the final grade by the concrete crew, will be an added cost over and above the building price.
 We offer site work in many areas.

-How do I finish the inside of my farm building in Ohio?
+How do I finish the inside of my pole building in Ohio?

 Standard building packages have an unfinished interior with your dirt or gravel site as the floor.
-There are many different methods to insulate and finish the interior of your new building.
+There are many different methods to insulate and finish the interior of farm buildings in Ohio.
 You may want to consider single bubble insulation directly installed under the roof metal to reduce condensation.
 We offer concrete floors also as an option.
 Garage concrete is 4″ thick reinforced with 2′ o/c rebar.